 After you put on sunscreen, some of it soaks into your skin to protect you, but some leaks into the water that you’re splashing around in.
 With most sunscreens on the market, you’ll find chemicals abound; chemicals that aren’t the greatest for your body, and definitely harmful for fragile corals and reefs.

-“These chemicals are not only harmful but actually toxic to coral, algae, fish, and marine mammals,” Rapanotti says.
-“Even in tiny, tiny, tiny amounts, they can have detrimental effects to the coral.”
+“These chemicals are not only harmful but actually toxic to coral, algae, fish, and marine mammals,” says Catherine Rapanotti, a naturalist with Jean-Michel Cousteau’s Ambassadors of the Environment program at the Ritz-Carlton, Kapalua, Hawaii.
+She tells Parentology, “Even in tiny, tiny, tiny amounts, they can have detrimental effects to the coral.”

 These chemicals don’t just harm the corals, but are actually damaging their DNA, so future baby corals are deformed and not able to grow properly.
 There are simple actions, though, that everyone can take to make a change locally.